eth_getBalance - BNB Smart Chain

-Retrieve account balances using eth_getBalance in the JSON-RPC API Interface on the BSC protocol for seamless blockchain interactions.
+Retrieve account balance using eth_getBalance via the JSON-RPC API Interface on the BSC protocol, offering precise and efficient data access.

 Supported Networks